 Market Review: Open

-The AEMC has published a draft report that proposes a draft package of law and rule changes for governments to update the regulatory frameworks that apply to embedded networks.
-This will result in better protections and access to more competitive retail offers for consumers in embedded networks.
+The AEMC has published a draft report that proposes a draft package of law and rule changes to update the regulatory frameworks for embedded networks.
+If implemented, the draft proposal will result in better protections and access to more competitive retail offers for consumers in embedded networks.

 Implementing these recommendations will require a package of law and rule changes, which is the focus of this current review.
 The draft recommendations in this review will give customers in embedded networks: